 B. We should find our identity at Mount Zion (22-24).
 The writer reminds his readers of their hope in verses 22-24.
-It's our hope, too, indeed it's our identity if we've repented of our sins and put our trust in Jesus Christ for salvation: "But you have come to Mount Zion^[5], to the heavenly Jerusalem, the city of the living God.
+It's our hope, too, our identity, if Christ has saved us.

+"But you have come to Mount Zion6, to the heavenly Jerusalem, the city of the living God.
 You have come to thousands upon thousands of angels in joyful assembly, to the church of the firstborn, whose names are written in heaven.
 You have come to God, the judge of all men, to the spirits of righteous men made perfect, to Jesus the mediator of a new covenant, and to the sprinkled blood that speaks a better word than the blood of Abel."

-That's our identity, beloved.
-Eight wonderful things are true of us because we've come to Mount Zion.
+Eight wonderful things are true of us if we've come to Mount Zion.

-- 1. We have a heavenly hope.
+1. We have a heavenly hope.
 We have come "to the heavenly Jerusalem."
 That's where Zion is.
 It's not a literal mountain in the Middle East.
-It's a heavenly city, an out of this world city, and therefore an eternal city. - 2.
-We are going to the city of God.
-That imagery picks up on a word picture the writer already described for us back in 11:10, where he told us that Abraham was looking forward to "the city with foundations, whose architect and builder is God."
+It's a heavenly city, an out of this world city, and therefore an eternal city.

+2. We are going to the city of God.
+That imagery picks up on a word picture the writer already described back in 11:10, where he told us that Abraham was looking forward to "the city with foundations, whose architect and builder is God."
 That's our city, too, beloved.
+We're going to the city of God.

+6 Zion is one of the hills on which Jerusalem was built.
+Here it's symbolic as the place where God's people live.

-We're going to the city of God. - 3.
-We are going to see a joyful assembly of angels.
-"You have come to thousands upon thousands of angels in joyful assembly," says verse 22.
+3. We are going to see a joyful assembly of angels.
+"To thousands upon thousands of angels in joyful assembly," says verse 22.
 The party isn't on Mount Sinai.
 It's on Mount Zion.
-Can't you hear the angels celebrating?
-You will! - 4.
-We are the church.
+We may not hear the angels celebrating yet, but we will!

+4. We are the church.
 You have come, says verse 23, "to the church of the firstborn, whose names are written in heaven."
-When God rescued you from your sins, fellow believers, here's where He brought you...to the church.
-He put you into the assembly of His called out ones, those whose names He recorded in heaven.
-I hope you love the church, for it's where God intends you to be if you are His.
+When God rescued you from your sins, my fellow pilgrims, here's where He brought you.
+To the church.
+He put you into the assembly of His called out ones, those whose names He recorded in heaven (which again speaks of the believer's eternal security).

+I hope you love the church, for it's where you have come, where you've received your corporate identity.

 Here's something else that's true of us on Mount Zion.
 "You have come to God," says verse 23, "the judge of all men."
-Let that sink in...
+Let that truth sink in...